platform-kit/generator/static/docs/README.md

- # Overview

-The framework is comprised of several key pieces.
+The framework is comprised of 3 key pieces.

 ## [Generator](/generator)
 > A static site generator for building content, software, and e-commerce platforms.